-When fresh cranberries are paired with orange and balsamic?
-It’s a wonderful thing when just a few ingredients combine to make such a major flavor impact.
+When fresh cranberries are paired with orange and balsamic it’s wonderful thing.
+Just a few ingredients combine to make such a major flavor impact!

 Can chicken breasts be used in this Cranberry Chicken recipe?

 I use chicken thighs in this recipe for a few reasons.
 One, they’re small enough so you can fit more pieces into a skillet.
 Two, chicken thighs are my favorite so they’re my go-to when creating a new recipe.
 And third, they don’t dry out as easily as chicken breasts in the oven.